catseye/The-Platform/USAGE.md

 About The Cat's Eye Technologies Platform
 =========================================

-The Cat's Eye Technologies Platform (version 0.4) is a bootable [NetBSD][]-based disk image containing almost all of [Cat's Eye Technologies][]' software distributions, pre-built and tested, and the open-source infrastructure needed to run them.
+The Cat's Eye Technologies Platform (version 0.5) is a bootable [NetBSD][]-based disk image containing almost all of [Cat's Eye Technologies][]' software distributions, pre-built and tested, along with the open-source infrastructure needed to run them.

 For more information, and more up-to-date information, on The Platform, see